Surplus Store Memorial

 Kaiser Technologies, Santa Clara, CA

-Closed for all test gear and related sales sometime during summer, 2006.
+Closed for all test gear and related sales sometime during summer, 2006, closed permanently shortly thereafter.
 Exact date unknown, cause unknown.

 The last report I had for Kaiser Technologies, as of 12-Sep-06, came from my phone call to them in an attempt to set up a visit.
 According to the person I spoke to, the last remaining holdout for the test gear side (Jan, Dan Burtis's former partner) was "no longer there," and the half of the building that had held the test gear had been completely cleaned out and sold off.